 - 2 tbsps freshly chopped parsley (optional for decoration and aroma)

 - Start by boiling the chicken.
-Cover chicken breasts with water and boil until cooked.
+Cover chicken breasts with water and boil for about 10 minutes.

 - In a separate pot, boil the potatoes, skin on.